shivam2001s/image-filter/README.md

 # image-filter
-Here to build image-filter ,which is resposive and attractive interface by using html and javascript Image -filter, your go-to destination for enhancing and transforming your images with our powerful and innovative image filter tools.
+Here to build image-filter ,which is resposive and attractive interface by using html,bootstrap  and javascript.

+ Image -filter, your go-to destination for enhancing and transforming your images with our powerful and innovative image filter tools.
 Whether you're a professional photographer, a social media enthusiast, or simply someone who loves to add that extra touch to your pictures, our website offers a range of creative filters and effects to take your images to the next level.

 With our user-friendly interface, editing your photos has never been easier.
 Simply upload your image to our platform and explore a wide selection of filters, each designed to evoke different moods, styles, and aesthetics.
 From classic vintage looks to modern and bold effects, we have a filter for every occasion.